sakex/sakex/README.md

 ## I'm a Rust/C/C++/Go/TS/JS/Python dev | I enjoy the advanced programming stuff like low level programming, metaprogramming, networking, algorithms, etc.

-- 🗡️ I work as a software engineer for [Second Spectrum](https://www.secondspectrum.com/index.html)
+- 🗡️ I work as a software engineer for Google
 - 🔭 I’m currently working on an automated AI trading project

 ### Connect with me: